- SOLD

 Keith Sharp is an award-winning string educator and composer in Brisbane, Australia.
 He received his Bachelor of Music degree in 1984 and a postgraduate diploma in education in 1995.
 Keith is also involved in the music education community as a clinician, guest conductor, and lecturer.

-Keith Sharp is a music educator in Brisbane, Australia.
-He has won awards for his string programs and compositions, popular with teachers in the United States, Great Britain, and Germany.
-Keith is also a guest lecturer, clinician, and conductor.
+Keith Sharp is a renowned music educator and composer from Brisbane, Australia.
+He has won several awards for his innovative string programs and ensembles and is an active clinician, guest conductor, and lecturer.